Data protection statement for alumni and supporters

 - selected companies who provide University-branded or University-endorsed products and services

-- Cambridge University Health Partners (CUHP), its partner NHS Foundation Trusts, and associated charities, if we believe you may be interested in supporting medical research
+- Cambridge University Health Partners (CUHP), its partner NHS Foundation Trusts, and associated charities, if we believe you may be interested in supporting clinical or medical research

 How we protect your data